Anti-Doping Agency Bans Russia From International Sports Events For 4 Years

 In addition to the four-year ban, WADA says Russia must also pay a fine of up to $100,000 — an amount it says is the maximum allowed under its rules.

+At last year's Olympics, Russia sent a diminished team of 168 athletes to South Korea — and despite tighter scrutiny and the International Olympic Committee's assurances of fair play, two athletes (including a bronze medalist in curling) failed drug tests for banned substances at the games.
+The country won gold medals in only two disciplines: women's figure skating and men's ice hockey.

-Similar to the 2018 Olympics, the new WADA ban means Russia's flag cannot be flown at any major sports event in the next four years.
+Similar to the Pyeongchang Olympics, the new WADA ban means Russia's flag cannot be flown at any major sports event in the next four years.
 And Russian government officials — including President Vladimir Putin and other leaders — are barred from attending any of those major sports events.

+Russia would also be forbidden from both hosting any landmark sports events during the ban — and from bidding to host future events.
+The country is also barred from bidding to host the 2032 Olympic and Paralympic Games.

 WADA says its executive committee responded "in the strongest possible terms," short of a blanket ban on all Russian athletes.
 But the body also chose not to impose "any special monitoring or supervision or takeover of RUSADA's anti-doping activities" over the four-year period, saying recent audits of the agency have found that it is "effective" in helping to fight doping in Russia.

-By imposing a punishment that's very similar to previous sanctions — with a ban that allows athletes to compete under a "neutral" flag — WADA is opening itself to criticisms that it still hasn't gone far enough to address Russia's systematic cheating.
-Those critics have long called for a total ban on Russian athletes, to ensure the country's leaders get the message.
+By imposing a punishment that's very similar to previous sanctions — with a ban that allows athletes to compete under a neutral flag — WADA is opening itself to criticisms that it still hasn't gone far enough to address Russia's systematic cheating.
+Those critics have long called for a total ban on Russian athletes to ensure the country's leaders get the message.

 "If we don't have meaningful consequences, I don't think we're ever going to see a change," former WADA official Rob Koehler recently told NPR's Tom Goldman.
 Koehler, who now runs the organization Global Athlete, added, "In the long term, athletes will suffer.
 So we're looking at the next generation we're trying to help here."